MythicalFlame/SpigotModding/README.md

 }
 ```
 ### Custom Entities
 Not supported yet, next priority.
-Initial implementations will likely use a vanilla entity rather than NMS
 ### Custom Blocks
 Will take a lot of work, for now you can create a customItem for minimal functionality, but it will become a regular block when you place it.